MOD West Freugh

-RAF West Freugh is a former Royal Air Force station located in Wigtownshire, 5 mi south east of Stranraer, Dumfries and Galloway, Scotland.
+MOD West Freugh is located in Wigtownshire, 5 mi south east of Stranraer, Dumfries and Galloway, Scotland, and is operated by defence contractor QinetiQ, on behalf of the Ministry of Defence.

 It has always been an armaments training school, either for handling or deployment of ordnance.

-The site is now known as MOD West Freugh and is operated by defence contractor QinetiQ, on behalf of the Ministry of Defence.
+The site was previously a Royal Air Force station as RAF West Freugh, as well as a Royal Aircraft Establishment as RAE West Freugh.

 History

 During the First World War the site was a base for naval airships, known as RNAS Luce Bay.
 The base was provided with one huge airship hangar.

 RAF West Freugh opened in 1937 as an armament training camp.
 During the Second World War, it expanded to include training facilities for observers, navigators, and bomb aimers; and served as a base for the Bombing Trials Unit.
 The known history of units known at West Freugh is: